Chapter One of "The God Delusion" by Richard Dawkins

 In a phrase or two, then, Dawkins undermines his over-generalized argument against religion: “I am calling only supernatural gods delusional … a theist believes in a supernatural intelligence”.
 As a matter of fact, not all religious or theistic persons put their faith in supernatural gods.
 Dawkins does attempt to address this criticism, by referencing pantheists and those who express faith in metaphorical gods, and suggesting that these are atheists in disguise.
 However, this does not account for the reality that these persons do not consider themselves atheists, nor does it account for the fact that others (like Mormons, who arguably combine panentheistic and humanistic ideas into their theology) actually do maintain faith in powerful material naturalistic deities.
 Again, despite the inconvenience for Dawkins, religion is more diverse than he acknowledges.

 Stay tuned for my thoughts on chapter two and beyond.
 In the mean time, what do you think?

-[Thanks for reading!
-You might also like "Chapter Two of 'The God Delusion' by Richard Dawkins".]
+If you like these thoughts, you might also like “Chapter Two of ‘The God Delusion’ by Richard Dawkins.”